defano/wyldcard/README.md

  `tabKey`           | Sent when the tab key is pressed `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; send the menu name and menu item name as arguments to the message, for example, `on doMenu theMenu, theMenuItem`

-Messages do not need to originate from HyperCard, nor are they limited to the table above.
-A script may send a message of its own creation to itself or to another part using the `send` command.
+Messages do not need to originate from HyperCard, nor are they limited to those listed in the table above.
+A script may send a message of its own creation to another part (or to itself) using the `send` command.

 For example: